google/exposure-notifications-server/docs/getting-started/downloading-export-batches-keys.md

 As the protocol has changed over the deployment of various exposure notifications installations, we have made a decisions to drop the usage of a batch being split across multiple files, and show all batches as single file size only.
-This reduces the possilibty that a client app will pass un-parsable batch files to the operating system.
+This reduces the possibility that a client app will pass un-parsable batch files to the operating system.

 Practically speaking: currently all export files produced by this system will have